Singapore Airlines Flight 006: Repatriation of bodies

-Hospitalization and release of survivors
+Hospitalisation and release of survivors

-By 2 November 2000, 40 passengers and crew were hospitalised, of whom 11 were later released that night.
+By 2 November 2000, 40 passengers and crew were hospitalised, 11 of whom were released later that night.
 On 5 November 2000, 34 passengers and crew remained hospitalised.
 64 were discharged from the hospitals.
 A Taiwanese passenger died the same day.
-On 8 November 2000, 24 passengers and crew remained hospitalised: 20 in the Republic of China (Taiwan), 3 in Singapore and 1 in the United States.
-The Republic of Singapore Air Force deployed a specially configured KC-135R for the medical evacuation of critical Singaporean victims.
-73 survivors, 40 who were not hospitalised and 33 who were discharged, had either returned home or continued with their travel.
+On 8 November 2000, 24 passengers and crew remained hospitalised: 20 in Taiwan, 3 in Singapore and 1 in the United States.
+The Republic of Singapore Air Force deployed a specially configured Boeing KC-135R for the medical evacuation of critical Singaporean victims; 73 survivors, 40 of whom were not hospitalised, and 33 of whom were discharged, had either returned home or continued with their travel.

 In popular culture

-The accident and its subsequent investigation process was dramatized into a documentary titled as "Caution to the Wind" as the third episode of the twelfth season of the Canadian TV series Mayday (also known as Air Crash Investigation).
+The accident and its subsequent investigation process was dramatised into a documentary titled as "Caution to the Wind" as the third episode of the twelfth season of the Canadian TV series Mayday (also known as Air Crash Investigation).
 A movie titled as Thread That Binds includes an interview with a surviving flight attendant.